 Wrongful Death Frequently Asked Questions

 Q. Are there caps on non-economic damages in wrongful death cases based on medical malpractice?
-A. No, earlier this year the Florida Supreme Court announced a landmark decision in McCall v.
-United States, 134 So.3d 894 (Fla.
-2014) finding the statutory cap on wrongful death non-economic damages to be unconstitutional.
-Specifically, the Florida Supreme Court held that the statutory cap on wrongful death non-economic damages did not bear a rational relationship to the stated purpose that the cap is purported to address, the alleged medical malpractice insurance crisis in Florida.
-Additionally, the Florida Supreme Court held the statute imposed unfair and illogical burdens on injured parties when an act of medical negligence gave rise to multiple claimants.
+A. No. In 2014, the Florida Supreme Court announced a landmark decision in the case of McCall v.
+United States, finding the statutory cap on wrongful death non-economic damages to be unconstitutional.
+Additionally, the Florida Supreme Court held that the statute imposed unfair and illogical burdens on injured parties when an act of medical negligence gave rise to multiple claimants.

 Q. What is the statute of limitations for pursuing a wrongful death action?
 A. Generally speaking, a wrongful death action must be commenced within two years from the date of the decedent’s death.
-The statute of limitations may expire sooner in a wrongful death action based on medical malpractice if the negligence was committed prior to the decedent’s death and the decedent knew or should have known of the negligence with the exercise of due diligence.
+The statute of limitations may expire sooner in a wrongful death action based on medical malpractice if the negligence was committed before the decedent’s death and the decedent knew or should have known of the negligence with the exercise of due diligence.
+Under either of these circumstances, a trusted wrongful death attorney should be contacted to handle the case as soon as possible.

 Q. Can a qualified survivor recover compensation for loss of the decedent's income?
-A. Yes, as long as a survivor meets the criteria contained in the statute, a wrongful death recovery includes compensation for loss of the decedent’s support.
-Support includes income that the decedent was earning, which is then offset by personal consumption.
+A. Yes.
+As long as a survivor meets the criteria contained in the statute, a wrongful death recovery includes compensation for loss of the decedent’s support, which provides income the decedent was earning.

-If you are a survivor and believe that you may have a wrongful death lawsuit, contact the experienced attorneys at Greco & Wozniak, P.A. for a free case consultation.
-You can call us directly at 813-223-7849.
+If you have lost a loved one and believe you may have a wrongful death lawsuit, the experienced attorneys at Greco & Wozniak, P.A., can help you pursue your claim.
+Contact our Tampa, FL office at 813-223-7849 to schedule your free consultation.

 This site is made available as a service to our clients for informational purposes only.
 The material contained in this website is intended to be a general overview and does not pertain to any specific legal matter.
 Nothing contained in this website should be substituted for the advice of an attorney nor does it create an attorney client relationship between any reader and Greco & Wozniak P.A.
 An attorney must always be consulted before relying on any of the information contained on this site.